SamraRafi/Computational-Intelligence/README.md

 ## Experimentation Results

 Using Tournament Selection, the Best population and Average population stabilized over 20 Generations.
-However, the population did not converge to the most fit individual.
+However, the population did not converge to the most fit individual

 ![image](https://github.com/user-attachments/assets/65b078bc-f266-436e-9ac9-da76a7b78340)

 The second run resulted in an overall decreasing trend in the fitness scores, indicating that the selection schema has a possibility for losing the local optima found by exploiting sub-optimal solutions.